 The whole point of sending client gifts is to show your customers that you care and to keep your brand top of mind throughout the year.
-A handwritten note, in addition to the other goodies you send, will totally accomplished this goal—without much extra effort on your end.
+A handwritten note, in addition to the other goodies you send, will accomplish this goal—without much extra effort on your end.

 Your clients are the fuel that makes your company go.
 Without them, you wouldn’t have… Anything really.
 So doesn’t it make sense to show them how much they mean to you?
 And there’s no better way to show them your appreciation than with a thoughtful client gift.

 Whether you send your clients desktop foliage on their birthday, a gift card at the end of the year, or something else for some other reason, the 10 client gift ideas mentioned above are sure to go over like gangbusters, leading to more sales in the future.